groboclown/kota/docs/modules/module-data.md

 Representing dates is very locale specific.
 However, the way the date is shown to the user is a combination of the intention of the text ("Jan 29" vs "Monday, January 29, 2019") and the words for the locale.
 The [translation](#translation) should contain date formatting as the language dictates, but the transformation of the Gregarian calendar values to that language is handled by the localization date markers.

-Only the Gregarian calendar is supported.
+Only the Gregorian calendar is supported.
 The engine uses native date libraries to handle the nitty gritty details.

 A localization can have as many kinds of date markers as desired.
 For example, the day of the week can be terse ("M", "Tu"), short ("Mon", "Tue"), or verbose ("Monday", "Tuesday"), and each of these has its own date marker.